 Best for: People with limited design experience

-Wix offers a plethora of templates (900, to be precise) for anyone who wants to build a great-looking website on a tight budget.
+Wix offers a plethora of templates (900, to be precise) you can use to start your own website on a tight budget.
 The best part is that most of these design templates are included in your free Wix subscription.

 We recommend that you explore the different template options Wix offers for your niche.
-You can also go through Wix’s design portfolio to see templates in action.
+As you navigate how to start your own website using Wix, go through Wix’s design portfolio to see templates in action.

 When you find a template that you like, you can preview it by hovering over it and clicking on the “View” button.
 If you don’t like what you see, close the template and keep reviewing other templates.